pitivi/pitivi/docs/design/2008_design/2008_Plugin_Interface_development.md

                                    widget=pluginsettings.scaleField_widget)

-    # this is our main plugin class thats called by pitivi, we subclass it from
+    # this is our main plugin class that's called by pitivi, we subclass it from
     # ConfigureBuilder so that we can have a settings dialog built for us
     class Configure_Test(pluginsettings.ConfigureBuilder):